 High protein foods

-Protein is one of the vital nutrition that our body needs, especially when we have to do something like sports.
-Our body-cell is mostly made with protein.
+Protein is one vital nutrition that our body needs, especially when we have to do something like sports.
+Our body-cell is mainly made with protein.
 Protein helps our body store energy, reducing stress and fatigue, so taking a sufficient amount of protein before every round is essential.
-There are various foods that contain high protein and readily available near our hands.
+Various foods contain high protein and are readily available near our hands.
 Egg, fish, meat is an excellent source of animal protein.

 There are two kinds of fat.
 The good fat and bad fat.
 Good fats include monounsaturated and polyunsaturated fats.
 These fats are responsible for controlling our body temperature and produce energy in our body.
 Avocado, nuts, or some baked salmon can be a perfect example of fat you should eat before the round.
 But be sure not to take any butter or deep-fried junks as they are bad fats and slow you down through the match.